hanez/chkusr/README.md

 ### chkpwr

-A program to validate a string with a password rule.
-More to come...
+A program that checks if an input string validates a password rule.
+More to come... look at the code!

 ## Links